 Male pattern baldness (formally known as androgenic alopecia) is the most common cause of hair loss.
-People with this condition tend to experience hair loss at the hairline, temples, crown, and top of the head.
-Fortunately, androgenic alopecia has multiple treatment options that can prevent your hair loss from progressing and stop you from going bald.
+People with this condition tend to experience hair loss at the hairline, temples, and crown.
+Fortunately, androgenic alopecia has multiple treatment options that can prevent hair loss from progressing.

 Age-related hairline changes are normal.
 As we age, our juvenile, concave hairlines recede into mature, convex hairlines.
 However, some people see further changes to their hairlines, as well.
 This type of receding hairline is typically a sign of androgenic alopecia.